BitBangersCode/NodeBB-Wiki/Installing-NodeBB-With-MongoDB.md

 ## Step 1: Install MongoDB

 the latest and greatest MongoDB is required (or at least greater than the package manager).
-It can be found at [http://docs.mongodb.org/manual/administration/install-on-linux/](http://docs.mongodb.org/manual/administration/install-on-linux/).
+The instructions to install it can be found at [http://docs.mongodb.org/manual/administration/install-on-linux/](http://docs.mongodb.org/manual/administration/install-on-linux/).

 ## Step 2: Install node.js

 Like MongoDB, the latest and greatest node.js is required (or at least greater than the package manager), so I'm leaving this to the official wiki.
-It can be found at [https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
+The instructions to install can be found at [https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 *Note: NPM is installed along with node.js, so there is no need to install it separately*